exercism/v3/languages/clojure/exercises/concept/floating-point-numbers/.docs/introduction.md

 Floating point numbers in Clojure are read as Doubles; with M suffix they are read as BigDecimals.

 - `Double`: 8 bytes (~15-17 digits precision).
 This is the most common type.
 Written as `2.45`.
-- `BigDecimal`: 16 bytes (28-29 digits precision).
-Normally used when working with monetary data, as its precision leads to less rounding errors.
+- `BigDecimal`: Arbitrary precision integer unscaled value and a 32-bit integer scale.
 Written as `2.45M`.